-We envision a society where mental health is as important as physical health.
-Where depression, anxiety, addiction, and other mental health challenges occur rarely, and when they do, they are openly addressed to minimize their effects on our lives.
-How could such a world be achieved without involving the workplaces where we spend such a significant portion of our days?
+We envision a society where mental health is as important as physical health—where depression, anxiety, addiction, and other mental health challenges occur rarely, and when they do, they are openly addressed to minimize their effects on our lives.
+We can create this world by involving the workplaces where we spend such a significant portion of our days.

-- decreased stigma and consequences of disclosing a mental illness.
+- decreased prevalence of mental illness, absenteeism, stigma, and the consequences of disclosing a mental illness.

 You can find out more about our work below.

 The Luv u Project

 Leading with love, a grieving family builds the scientific case for embedding mental health support in the workplace

 The Center is dedicated to improving the mental health of the nation’s workforce through research, education, outreach, and evaluation activities that integrate Psychosocial factors, Organizational conditions, and Environmental exposures as key domains of worker health.